xindizhiyin2014/JKWKWebViewHandler/README.md

  //params:this is the data you want to send to native.

- //callBackID:this is the callBackIdentifier you should to specified if you need a callBack. you shoud make sure it is unique
+ //successCallBack:this is the success block

- //callBack:this is the content of the callback.
+ //failureCallBack:this is  the failure block

 }